Diana Canova

-Diane Canova "Diana" Rivero (born June 1, 1953) is an American actress, director, and professor.
+Diana Canova (born Diane Canova Rivero; June 1, 1953) is an American actress, director, and professor.
 She is best known for her role as Corinne Tate on Soap (1977-1980).

 Early life

 Canova was born Diane Canova Rivero in West Palm Beach, Florida, to actress and singer Judy Canova and Cuban musician Filberto Rivero.
 She was raised in the Greater Los Angeles Area, where she graduated from Hollywood High School.
 Canova later studied acting at Los Angeles City College.

 Career

 Canova made her television acting debut in a 1974 episode of Happy Days portraying a considerably taller date of Richie; in reality both she and Ron Howard are the same height at 5'9".
-She later guest-starred on episodes of Chico and the Man and Starsky and Hutch and appeared in television films.
+She later guest-starred on episodes of Chico and the Man and Starsky & Hutch and appeared in television films.
+In 1975, Canova co-starred in the cult movie The First Nudie Musical along with Cindy Williams.
+In 1976, she was a regular on Dinah and Her New Best Friends a CBS summer replacement series for The Carol Burnett Show.
 Canova then landed the role of Corinne Tate on Soap in 1977 opposite Katherine Helmond as her mother.
 She remained with the series until 1980.
-Canova was known for her singing, exhibited during Perry Como's Early American Christmas program in 1978.
-The show was filmed in Williamsburg, Virginia, featured John Wayne, and musical numbers interwoven with storytelling.
+Canova was known for her singing, exhibited during Perry Como's "Early American Christmas" program in 1978.
+The show was filmed in Williamsburg, Virginia, featured John Wayne, and had musical numbers interwoven with storytelling.
 In 1979, she made an appearance on Barney Miller as nude dancer/graduate student Stephanie Wolf.

 In 1980, ABC executives offered Canova her own television series starring alongside Danny Thomas in I'm a Big Girl Now.
 The show lasted just one season.
 She then co-starred on the short-lived CBS sitcom Foot in the Door in 1983.
 A few years later, she was cast as Sandy Beatty on Throb, a sitcom which was broadcast in syndication from 1986 to 1988.
 Between 1984 and 1996 she appeared in three episodes of the long-running TV show Murder, She Wrote, including being featured as Maggie McCauley in 1990's "Murder: According to Maggie."
 In 1993, Canova co-starred in the ABC sitcom Home Free (which also featured Marian Mercer, her co-star from Foot in the Door).
 Since the mid-1990s, she has mainly done voice work for cartoons in video shorts.
 In 1995, she played "Jenny" in a revival of Stephen Sondheim's musical Company.